 What are gel pens used for?

 Gel pens are used for writing and illustration mostly but are becoming quite popular for coloring and decorative lettering.
-Glitter gel pens can be used to add that extra flare to older art pieces and make really nice postcards for the holidays or any occasion.
+Glitter gel pens can be used to add that extra flair to older art pieces and make really nice postcards for the holidays or any occasion.

 Can you color with gel pens?